 Limits of Inspector’s Jurisdiction

-The Inspector’s functions and powers relate solely to complaints about the conduct of LECC and/or its officers.
-The Inspector is thus unable to deal with complaints about the conduct of other public agencies and officials.
-Nor can the Inspector deal directly with complaints about NSW Police Force or NSW Crime Commission misconduct, which is a matter for LECC.
+The Inspector’s principal functions and powers relate solely to complaints about the conduct of the LECC and/or its officers.
+The Inspector cannot deal with complaints about the conduct of other public agencies and officials.
+Nor can the Inspector deal directly with complaints about the NSW Police Force or the NSW Crime Commission, which is a matter for the LECC.